Civenge/Meal-Planner/README.md

 This application utilizes a microservice to process the recipe JSON data which returns a list of the recipe data and ingredients.

 # Non-Microservice Version
 This is the same code but without the microservice functionality, which drastically speeds up the application.
-Download the meal_planner_no_microservice.zip, extract and run the meal_planner_no_microservice.exe file.
+Download the meal_planner_no_microservice.zip, extract, and run the meal_planner_no_microservice.exe file.

 Alternatively, to convert meal_planner_no_microservice.py to a Windows executable, install pyinstaller "pip install pyinstaller" in the console and then run the following command in the directory of the python file: